WELCOME TO HOME COUNTIES BOXER WELFARE

 • Before a potential match is registered on our system they will have carried out a phone interview with us and completed a successful face-to-face meeting and home check at their own home

-• We aim to place dogs directly from one home to another, however, sometimes it is necessary to use kennels on a temporary basis and we work closely with approved kennels and staff to ensure the dogs needs are met as a priority
+• We aim to place dogs directly from one home to another, however, sometimes it is necessary to use foster homes or kennels on a temporary basis.
+We work closely with our fosterers and approved kennels and staff to ensure the dogs needs are met as a priority

 • We arrange home checks for any potential homes through our network of volunteer home-checkers